Weekend Getaways

 Group of people smiling in Silver Lake Los Angeles

-On your Eastside L.A. day, start with coffee in Los Feliz at Maru.
+On your Eastside L.A. day, start with coffee at Maru Coffee in Los Feliz.
 Get there early, as the Japanese-inspired coffee shop will have a line around the corner by 9 a.m.
-If it’s too packed, head to All Time for brunch — on the same street as Maru — or pop down to Hollywood Boulevard for coffee from Go Get ‘Em Tiger and breakfast tacos from Homestate.
+If it’s too packed, head to All Time for a sit-down breakfast, or pop down to Hollywood Boulevard for coffee from Go Get ‘Em Tiger and breakfast tacos from HomeState.

-After you’ve roamed the charming streets of Los Feliz Village, drive up to Griffith Observatory (also in Los Feliz, so it shouldn’t take more than a few minutes to get there) and take in the observatory, the Hollywood Sign and a quick hike around Griffith Park.
+After you’ve roamed the charming streets of Los Feliz Village, drive up to Griffith Observatory (also in Los Feliz, so it shouldn’t take more than a few minutes to get there) and take in the observatory and planetarium, the Hollywood Sign, and a quick hike around Griffith Park.

-Stay downtown for dinner at LA Cha Cha Chá for incredible Mexico City-inspired rooftop dining, Bavel for upscale Mediterranean fare or Damian, chef Enrique Olvera’s West Coast response to Cosme, in New York City.
-Alternatively, head back in Los Feliz’s direction to Silver Lake for the evening, where you can enjoy drinks at the Black Cat on Sunset Boulevard, then pop across the street to Café Stella for a sultry French bistro vibe.
+Stay downtown for dinner at Bavel for upscale Mediterranean fare or Damian for contemporary Mexican cuisine.
+Alternatively, head back in Los Feliz’s direction to Silver Lake for the evening, where you can enjoy drinks at the historic Black Cat on Sunset Boulevard before popping over to L&E Oyster Bar for laid-back patio dining with seafood, burgers, and cocktails.

-End your evening at the 24 Sky Lounge, atop DTLA’S JW Marriott Los Angeles, where the views are nearly as intoxicating as the signature cocktails.
+End your evening at the Ion Rooftop Patio or the bar at Corteza at Sendero at DTLA’S JW Marriott Los Angeles L.A.
+LIVE, where the views are nearly as intoxicating as the signature cocktails.